mutschler/mt/README.md

 `mt --numcaps=20 myvideo.mkg` will change the numcaps settings to 20 for this run only, so will `MT_NUMCAPS=20 mt myvideo.mkv`

+since v 1.0.3-dev there is an option to save the current settings to a specified config file:

+`mt --save-config=/path/to/config.json`

+and load a custom config on runtime:

+`mt --config-file=/path/to/config.json`

 ## Available Config Options:

 | name | default value | description |